nitinkoberoii/Blogging-Site-with-Flask-and-SQL/README.md

 The BloggingSite uses HTML, CSS and Bootstrap as its frontend and Flask and SQLite as its backend.
 To run the code, execute the 'run.py' file.

-This project was made on PyCharm as Second Year DBMS Project.
+This project was made on PyCharm as my Second Year DBMS Project.
+This project is made by following the video tutorials of Corey Schafer's playlist "Python Flask Tutorial: Full-Featured Web App".
-In Pycharm, you may see some red error lines, but still the code will run successfully, unless the local server shows some error.
+Find the playlist here: https://youtu.be/MwZwr5Tvyxo?si=FnEFIfUcjE9pMn49 In Pycharm, you may see some red error lines, but still the code will run successfully, unless the local server shows some error.

 The dependencies/packages that are needed to be installed for the successful execution are: